cosmos/cosmos/README.md

 including their gross energy inefficiency, poor or limited performance, and immature governance mechanisms.
-A number of proposals have been made to scale Bitcoin's transaction throughput such as Segregated-Witness [\[5\]][5] and BitcoinNG, but these are vertical scaling solutions that remain limited by the capacity of a single physical machine, lest we sacrifice the property of complete auditability.
-The Lightning Network can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, but may not be suitable for more generalized scaling needs.
+A number of proposals have been made to scale Bitcoin's transaction throughput such as Segregated-Witness [\[5\]][5] and BitcoinNG [\[6\]][6], but these are vertical scaling solutions that remain limited by the capacity of a single physical machine, lest we sacrifice the property of complete auditability.
+The Lightning Network [\[7\]][7] can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, but may not be suitable for more generalized scaling needs.

 An ideal solution would be one that allows multiple parallel blockchains to interoperate while retaining their security properties, but this has proven